-These new pendants and earrings from the studio of Cynthia Tucker will make the perfect Valentine’s Day gift!
-Created in the flame of a 2,000 degree Fahrenheit torch, each glass bead is carefully crafted by winding molten glass rods around coated steel mandrels, resulting in a glass bead with a functional hole.
-Unique designs are achieved in the flame using various tools, metals, and sculpting techniques.
+These pendants, earrings, necklaces, and bracelets from the studio of Cynthia Tucker are sure to make the perfect Mother’s Day gift!
+Created in the flame of a 2,000 degree Fahrenheit torch, each glass bead is carefully crafted by winding molten glass rods around coated steel mandrels, resulting in a unique, one-of-a-kind glass bead.
+Designs and patterns are achieved in the flame using various tools, metals, and sculpting techniques.

-Three versions of the pendant are available: tiger, ocelot, and zebra.
-Each is priced at $75.
+Three versions of the round safari pendants are available: Zebra, Tiger and Crocodile.
+Each is priced at $65.
+Click here to purchase.

-The earrings also come in three styles: silver tiger, ocelot, and goldstone zebra.
+Matching earrings are also available in three styles: Silver Tiger, Ocelot, and Goldstone Zebra.
 Each pair is priced at $50.
+Click here to purchase.

 ABOUT THE ARTIST